-Certified Florida Man Shane Dillon's choice of bumper sticker has produced a unique victory in the fight for free speech.
+Certified Florida Man Dillon Shane Webb's* choice of bumper sticker has produced a unique victory in the fight for free speech.

-On Thursday, the State Attorney's Office said that it would not prosecute Dillon for either charge.
+On Thursday, the State Attorney's Office said that it would not prosecute Webb for either charge.
 Any prosecution, the office determined, could be met with a valid First Amendment defense.

-Volokh also observes that Dillon's refusal to remove a single letter from his bumper sticker does not match the definition of resisting arrest.
+Volokh also observes that Webb's refusal to remove a single letter from his bumper sticker does not match the definition of resisting arrest.

 *CORRECTION: The original version of this piece misstated Webb's name.